MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Add-NetNatStaticMapping -NatName "ContainerNat" -Protocol TCP -ExternalIPAddress 0.0.0.0 -InternalIPAddress 172.16.0.2 -InternalPort 80 -ExternalPort 80
 }
 ```
-You will also need to open up port 80 on the container host.
+You also need to open up port 80 on the container host.

 ```powershell
 if (!(Get-NetFirewallRule | where {$_.Name -eq "TCP80"})) {